Robin is a wood turner and he now lives in Arcozelo, a village in northern Portugal.

 In South Sudan - answering questions.

 But things never turn out quite how you expect – well, my life does not in any case!
-In 2009 I was asked to join the United nations Environment Programme as the head of their new Sudan Project – the largest UNEP country programme, where I was based in Khartoum until 2013.
-Since then I have continued to support the work of UNEP in Sudan, but I spend most of my time in Portugal.
+In 2009 I was asked to join the United nations Environment Programme as the head of their new Sudan Project – the largest UNEP country programme, where I was based full time in Khartoum until 2013.
+Since then I have continued to support the work of UNEP in Sudan, but I spend much more of my time in Portugal.

 I first worked in Sudan in 2004 for ICRC and then returned for two years in 2007/08 with Danish Refugee Council.
 I returned with the U N Environment Programme in 2009 and am still working there part time!!